SherG/sherrieg/content/blog/desantis-state-guard/index.md

 ### Capabilities vary between states

 The skillsets of state guards vary from state to state.

+For example:

-For example, the Texas State Guard has recruited quite a number of doctors, nurses, and other medical professionals -- enough to staff a medical unit and provide some free clinics to the public.
+* The Texas State Guard has recruited quite a number of doctors, nurses, and other medical professionals -- enough to staff a medical unit and provide free clinics to the public.
 Those services included "primary medical care, dental care, and even free eye examinations and glasses."

-The VDF now has cybersecurity capabilities.
+* The VDF now has cybersecurity capabilities.

-Other state guards may have robust aviation capabilities.
+* Other state guards may have robust aviation capabilities.

 And so on.